yongbinfeng/DeepMETTraining/README.md

 git clone git@github.com:yongbinfeng/DeepMETTraining.git
 git checkout l1met
 ```
 Update the `inputfile` to the location where the inputfile is saved.
+One inputfile can be found [here](https://cernbox.cern.ch/index.php/s/1d6aOVIO1ltxnCl)

 Run the training
 ```